Sports Massage Techniques

 Effleurage strokes can also be soothing and cause stimulation of large cutaneous mechanoreceptors within the tissues.
 These mechanoreceptors help moderate the bodies perception of pain and so can reduce the sense of such pain.
 Besides the physiological effects mentioned thus far, effleurage will also warm tissues and stretch tissues to a certain extent in preparation for the use of more intensive techniques.

 Petrissage techniques are slightly more intensive than effleurage and can also affect general circulation.
 However, petrissage techniques also tend to have positive effects on tissue adhesions, fibrosis and muscular tone.
-By stretching the muscle fibres and fascia, it is possible to restore some level normal muscle function, as might be required to treat spastic paralysis related conditions.
+By stretching the muscle fibres and fascia, it is possible to improve muscle function.
+Treatment for spastic paralysis type conditions often involves using such manual therapy techniques.
 Petrissage massage techniques also stimulate the nervous system, affecting both the local tissues involved and the parasympathetic nervous system.
 There is a tendency to use petrissage techniques in the treatment of digestive disorders, as a result of the effects, these have on the parasympathetic nervous system.
-Such methods can be useful in reducing the consumer's/patient's perception of pain as a result of releasing fibrotic or adhered tissues.
+Such methods can be useful in reducing the patient's perception of pain as a result of releasing fibrotic or adhered tissues.
 Petrissage techniques can be applied rapidly, as in pre-event sports massage to stimulate blood and nerve supply, increase tissue mobility and extensibility and provide a psychological boost for the athlete.

 Massage and Myotherapy Registrations